sdsc-bw/Parallel_computing/README.md

 **0**: Das entsprechende Gerät ist innerhalb der nächsten Woche nicht ausgefallen

 **1**: Das entsprechende Gerät ist innerhalb der nächsten Woche ausgefallen

-## Data describe
-A total of 75 sensors are installed on the equipment.
-The sampling frequency is 10 minutes.
-It will be saved in a csv file every about 4500 minutes.

 Dataset is available in the following link: https://bwsyncandshare.kit.edu/s/NzrXCAnTHDWJZRk